Doubly-weighted zero-sum constants: -weighted zero-sum constants

 Let $S$ be a sequence in $\mathbb Z_n$ of length $D_A+1$.
-We claim that $S$ has an $A$-weighted zero-sum subsequence $T$ of length at least two.
-Since $S$ has length at least $D_A$, there exists an $A$-weighted zero-sum subsequence $T_1$.

-If $T_1$ has length one, then $S-T_1$ has length $D_A$ and hence $S-T_1$ has an $A$-weighted zero-sum subsequence $T_2$.
-Thus, we see that $T_1+T_2$ is an $A$-weighted zero-sum sequence of length at least two.
-This proves our claim.
+Since $S$ has length at least $D_A$, we see that $S$ has an $A$-weighted zero-sum subsequence $T_1$.
+If $T_1$ has length one, then $S-T_1$ has an $A$-weighted zero-sum subsequence $T_2$, since $S-T_1$ has length $D_A$.
+Hence, $T_1+T_2$ is an $A$-weighted zero-sum subsequence of $S$ of length at least two.